Arasiabdulraheemkehinde/Health-Care-Analysis-Report/README.md

 ## Healthcare Wait List Analysis

-This repository contains a detailed analysis of healthcare wait list trends, category-specific wait lists, wait list by age and time band, and additional recommendations to improve efficiency and reduce wait times.
+This repository contains a detailed analysis of healthcare wait list trends, category-specific wait lists, wait list by age and time band, and  recommendations to improve efficiency and reduce wait times using power BI

 ## Table of Contents